-Bangkok’s Mass Transit System BTS or SkyTrain is one of the most convenient ways to travel around Bangkok as it helps to escape chaotic and often jammed traffic in Thailand’s capital.
+Bangkok BTS or SkyTrain is a Mass Transit System which is one of the most convenient ways to travel around Bangkok as it helps to escape chaotic and often jammed traffic in Thailand’s capital.
 BTS SkyTrain system links central Bangkok with other important areas of the city making this kind of transport very useful for exploring Bangkok.

-There are only two lines with 32 stations at the moment but BTS network is expanding and few more stations should add up in 2018.
-In several places BTS system connects with other Bangkok’s Mass Transit Systems - MRT Metro and Airport Rail Link.
+There are only two lines with 43 stations at the moment but BTS network is expanding and more stations should be added in the near future.
+In several places BTS system connects with other Bangkok’s Mass Transit Systems - MRT (Metro) and Airport Rail Link.

-Current interactive map of Bangkok BTS SkyTrain can be found here: Bangkok BTS SkyTrain Map.
+Current interactive Bangkok BTS map 2020 can be found here: Bangkok BTS SkyTrain Map.

-BTS SkyTrain operates daily from 06.00 am to midnight.
+Bangkok BTS operates daily from 06:00 to midnight.

-Currently there are 32 BTS SkyTrain stations around Bangkok (Bangkok BTS SkyTrain Map).
+Currently there are 43 BTS SkyTrain stations around Bangkok (Bangkok BTS Map).
 Finding one of the stations isn’t difficult as they all are above the roads and can be easily noticed from a distance.

 Usually there are no less than 4 entrances to the BTS SkyTrain station and they all are clearly marked.